 Expats will find that keeping in touch in the Philippines is easy.
-The country has no censorship on social media sites or pages.
+The country has no systematic censorship on social media sites or pages.
 One frustration that expats may have to deal with is the internet speed.
 The Philippines frequently ranks in the bottom half of internet connectivity in the Asia, and on a global scale.
-Red tape is cited as the reason for slow internet speeds and the costs involved.

 Internet in the Philippines